MORE-EU/RES-health/README.md

   * Deviation detection:  Our models for the expected behavior aim to provide a tool for detecting periods where the target variable has a deviating behavior.
 This deviating behavior is typically slowly progressing, so it cannot be detected as a changepoint, since changepoints refer to rapid changes.
 This component provides a toolkit for analysing historical data and detecting deviating periods in a time series which is completely known when our models are deployed.
   * Real-time deviation detection: Using our models for the expected behavior of a target variable, we are also able to make real-time deviation detection.
 Real-time deviation detection refers to a scenario where new data points are received, as a stream.

-  Link to the notebook:[Deviation Detection](https://github.com/MORE-EU/RES-health/blob/main/notebooks/tools/deviation_detection_basic.ipynb)
+  Link to the notebook: [Deviation Detection](https://github.com/MORE-EU/RES-health/blob/main/notebooks/tools/deviation_detection_basic.ipynb)

 2. **Behavior Detection**